Skip to main content

 • Protein if you are not getting enough from food.

-What these have in common is a real problem the supplement fixes, a way to measure it, and a clean, tested product.
-That is the whole pattern.
-We test, we target, we measure again.
-We do not guess.
+What these have in common is a clear problem the supplement fixes, a way to measure it, and a pure, tested product.
+That is the whole pattern: we test, we target, and we measure again, rather than guessing.

 How to be a smarter buyer